aws-quickstart/quickstart-microfocus-amc-es/README.md

-## IBM Cloud Pak for Security on the AWS Cloud—Quick Start
+## Micro Focus Enterprise Server on the AWS Cloud

-For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-ibm-cloud-pak-for-security).
+For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-microfocus-amc-es).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.